heroku/heroku-pg-extras/Readme.md

-# pg-extras
+# `pg-extras` CLI Plugin

-A heroku plugin for awesome pg:* commands that are also great and fun and super.
+A Heroku CLI plugin providing shortcuts to common Postgres introspection queries.

+This plugin is used to obtain information about a Heroku Postgres instance, that may be useful when analyzing performance issues.
+This includes information about locks, index usage, buffer cache hit ratios and vacuum statistics.

 ### Installation